findingmarbles/Retromat/README_dev.md

 bin/console cache:clear --no-warmup --env=dev
 redis-cli -s /home/retromat/.redis/sock FLUSHALL
 ```
 * We allow browser caching for HTML and assets (JS, CSS), so you may need to clear your browser cache as well.
-Soem browsers allow disabling caches while the developer tools are open.
+Some browsers allow disabling caches while the developer tools are open.

 # Bypass some caches on dev instance for easier development
 * Make your dev activities easier by bypassing some caches and using the Symfony debug toolbar.
 This can be achieved using the dev environment that comes with Symfony.
-To make it available on your dev instance (even without an SSH tunnel, like on avior) you edit this file.
-Inside the file, you will find instructions which block to comment out:
+To make it available on your dev instance (even without an SSH tunnel, like on avior) edit this file.
+Inside the file, inside you will find instructions on which block to comment out:
 ```
 cd /var/www/virtual/redev01/retromat.git/backend
 vim web/app_dev.php
 ```
+* In the dev environment, some errors and warnings (that you would never notice on prod) are taken seriously.
+It is a good idea to take care of these.
+Some of them result from the fact that new Ubersapces use PHP 7.2 by default, while the live instance still runs on PHP 7.1.
+Anoying, but not dangerous.
+Just a couple more things to take care of.